United States Naval Academy: Terwilliger Brothers Field

 The academy baseball team plays at the Terwilliger Brothers Field at Max Bishop Stadium.

+Sea level rise and flooding

+In recent decades, Academy grounds have experienced increased flooding.
+Flooding has occurred not only because of increasingly intense storms such as Hurricane Isabel ($100 million damage), but also because of high-tide flooding occurring atop a sea level that has risen about 1 ft over the past 100 years.
+The Academy's Sea Level Rise Advisory Council has created a climate change adaptation plan including seawall repair, door dams, doorway barriers, backflow preventers in storm drain systems, and elevated building entrances.
+A $37 million sea wall was completed in 2024 to adapt to flooding occurring 30 to 40 times a year.
+However, adaptation approaches such as sea walls and building up the height of roadways and athletic fields are predicted to last only a few decades.

 Supervision of the Academy

 In 1850, the academy was placed under the jurisdiction of the Navy's Bureau of Ordnance and Hydrography but was transferred to the Bureau of Navigation when that organization was established in 1862.
 The academy was placed under the direct care of the Navy Department in 1867, but for many years the Bureau of Navigation provided administrative routine and financial management.